bugzzzhunter/Elevate/README.md

 3. Load DLL - Place you DLL properly to gain privileges.

 There are more intentional bugs but you can ignore them and focus on the above listed ones.

+Installation:

+You can download the msi from release and install the application with defaults.